Development Costs

 We’ve spent just under $70,000 dollars on the development of Monsters & Memories (2020-2023).

-This means that when we go into Early Access we can start small and grow the game over time if needed, without a looming financial deadline or worrying about only getting one chance to get things right.
+This means that when we go into Early Access, we can start small and grow the game over time without a looming financial deadline or worrying about only getting one chance to get things right.

 It’s been a steady grind so far, and we expect it will remain a steady grind post-launch.